PrimeTimeTran/next-blog/data/blog/big-o.md

 # Introduction

-Most common cases of Big O a programmer should be aware of.
+The following are the most common cases of Big O a programmer should be aware of.

+They're sorted from best to worse case.

 ## 1. Constant - O(1)